KindedJ/KindedJ/README.md

 }
 ```

 It is not uncommon to create inheritance schemes or typealiases to represent HKTs of different arities.
-This makes for improved readability at the expense of dealing with up/downcasting troubles.
+This allows avoiding generic type erasure in Java, and improves readability, all at the expense of dealing with up/downcasting troubles.

 ```java
 // Hk2<A, B, C, D> = Hk<Hk<A, B>, C>